Microsoft sales and profit beat estimates on cloud growth

 (Reuters) - Microsoft Corp (MSFT.O) beat Wall Street estimates for revenue and profit in its first quarter on Wednesday, as more businesses signed up for its Azure cloud computing services and Office 365 software.

-Much of Microsoft’s recent growth has been fueled by companies moving to the cloud from on-premise data centers, helping it to beat analysts’ profit targets for more than two years.
+Much of Microsoft’s recent growth has been fuelled by companies moving to the cloud from on-premise data centres, helping it to beat analysts’ profit targets for more than two years.

 Commercial cloud revenue, which includes Azure sales, hit $8.5 billion, up 47 percent from the year-ago quarter.
 The growth margin for that business rose to 62 percent from 58 percent in the year-ago quarter and 59 percent in the prior quarter.